QUOTES FROM 48 BROKERS

 – The make, model and engine cc of your van

-– Its year of manufacturer and its current worth
+– Its year of manufacture and its current worth

 – When you bought your van (if you already own it)